stream-protocol/nft-marketplace/README.md

 ## Types of Auctions

-Metaplex currently supports four types of auctions that are all derived from English auctions.
+Stream NFT marketplace currently supports four types of auctions that are all derived from English auctions.

 Basic parameters include: